Parallel Accelerated Custom Correlation Coefficient Calculations for Genomics Applications: Mapping to manycore processors

 For each pair of corresponding double complex vector entries for which a tally is performed, it is efficient to use bitwise operations.
-In the implementation, for each tally target $(0,0)$, $(0,1)$, $(1,0)$ and $(1,1)$, corresponding words are appropriately shifted, masked and XORed to obtain a word for which each bit is set to 1 if the original pair of bits corresponds to the respective tally table entry and 0 otherwise.
+In the implementation, to accumulate to tally targets $(0,0)$, $(0,1)$, $(1,0)$ and $(1,1)$, corresponding words are operated on by left and right bit shifts and bitwise OR and AND operations to obtain words for which each bit is set to 1 if the original pair of bits corresponds to the respective tally table entry and 0 otherwise.
 Then the CUDA intrinsic {\tt{}\_\_popcll()} corresponding to a hardware population count operation is used to sum the number of bits of the word set to 1 and accumulate the result.
 The population count operation is supported in hardware for some conventional x86 CPUs as well; if not, it can typically be implemented with small numbers of machine instructions; see for example~\cite{hakmem}, \cite{hackersdelight}.
 In the implementation, care must be taken for the case when $n_f$ is not a multiple of 64 so that the tallies corresponding to the zero padding are corrected for.

-Though we do not pursue the topic here, it is likely that libraries optimized to other processor architectures, such as PLASMA~\cite{plasma}, BLIS~\cite{blis} and OpenBLAS \cite{openblas} would provide similar opportunities for improving performance for conventional processors and Intel Phi.
+Though we do not pursue the topic here, it is likely that libraries optimized to other processor architectures, such as PLASMA~\cite{plasma}, BLIS~\cite{blis} and OpenBLAS \cite{openblas} would provide similar opportunities for high performance for conventional processors and Intel Xeon Phi.